A type of blood and bone marrow cancer. Also known as AML.

 A type of hormone therapy used to reduce male hormones causing prostate cancer growth.
 Otherwise known as chemical castration.
 Also known as ADT.

 A treatment for prostate cancer that blocks the action of androgens in the body.
-Also known as ART or ARDT.
+Also known as ARPI.

 Prostate cancer that has spread beyond the prostate gland to other parts of the body.